Durand Bernarr

 Durand Bernarr is an American singer-songwriter and producer.
 He frequently provides background vocals for neo-soul artist Erykah Badu and featured vocals for other artists such as Anderson .Paak, Kaytranada, and The Internet.
 In 2019, Bernarr was a runner-up on the BET reality music competition The Next Big Thing.
-He released his latest album DUR& in 2020.
+He earned his debut nomination for 2025 Grammy Award for Best Progressive R&B Album for his album En Route and three 2026 Grammy Award nominations for his album Bloom.

 Early life

 Bernarr was born and raised in Cleveland, Ohio.
 He was raised an only child by his mother, a professional music teacher and vocal coach, and his father, an audio engineer who worked with artists like Jay-Z, Beyonce, Rihanna, Jill Scott, and Whitney Houston.
 At 16, Bernarr accompanied his father on tour for Earth, Wind & Fire as a production assistant.
 He attended church where his mother was the music director and his interest in music was further nurtured by the gospel music he heard there.
 He cites Erykah Badu, Rick James and Little Richard as his biggest influences.